Showing posts with label Cole Matson. Show all posts

 [[Sister Laurel, have you read the following quote?
 "Matson told OSV News, “We (Bishop Stowe and Matson) both think that it is a matter of justice that LGBT people be considered based on their character and on their actual gifts and their actual love of God and (being) desirous of the church, as opposed to saying (that) this state of being, whether it’s your sexual orientation or gender identity, in itself makes you unfit and uncallable by God.”
 How would you respond to this idea that a state of being makes one unfit and uncallable?
 It doesn't sound just to me.
 How can God be constrained by conclusions drawn by the Church, especially when they rule out a whole class or group of people?]]

 Thanks for your questions.
 Yes, I am familiar with the quotation you cited.
 I think it is critical to remember that a transgendered state is not a natural state into which one is born.
 Instead, it is a created state a gender dysphoric person achieves with a variety of decisions and forms of medical intervention in order to minimize one's gender dysphoria or gender discordance.
 While some moral theologians argue that the pain of the dysphoria may be so agonizing that certain medical interventions would be a moral choice, this conclusion, when applicable in a given case, would still not make the adoption of public vows by the afflicted person possible.
 You see, dysphoria itself does not make the person incapable of also making public profession or being consecrated.
-It is acting in particular ways on that dysphoria in an attempt to harmonize one's sex with one's conflicting sense of gender and minimize the dysphoria that makes the person incapable of also making public vows or being consecrated; it seems to me that this is true even when the choice for limited gender affirmative intervention is a moral one.
+It is acting in particular ways on that dysphoria in an attempt to harmonize one's sex with one's conflicting sense of gender and minimize the dysphoria that makes the person incapable of also making public vows or being consecrated; it seems to me (and I am still thinking about this) that this is true even when the choice for limited gender affirmative intervention is a moral one.

 The act of trying to shift one's sex to align with one's experienced gender to the point of undergoing surgical interventions and medical treatments that "mutilate one's body" is part of what the Church generally objects to.
 The related point the Church makes is that the surgeries and other medical interventions, no matter what else they do to ease the patient's dysphoria, do not change the person's sex --- though they do obscure it, and sometimes make detransitioning impossible.
 In every case, public vows/professions require the person to affirm their own original sexed condition, to recognize that this is very good and desired by God.
 Even in the presence of gender dysphoria the person is called to affirm his/her original sexed condition, and then too, to suffer the dysphoria as well as s/he can as part of coming to fullness of existence in one's foundational manliness or womanliness.